Technology-Augmented Co-Creativity Lab (TaCCL)

 - Social and technological infrastructure (e.g., open knowledge spaces) to support sustained collaboration and creative work with ideas across communities;

-- Learning analytics and intelligent feedback to trace idea progress and enhance creative interaction;
+- Learning analytics and intelligent feedback to trace idea progress and enhance creative inquiry and dialogue;

 - Teachers’ engagement in principle-based design and innovation to enable sustained knowledge building among their students.